Find out the types of Board Certified diplomates that comprise our organizationExplore

-A Diplomate of the American Board of Pediatric Dentistry is a pediatric dentist whose credentials have been verified, who has successfully completed voluntary examinations, and who demonstrates specialized knowledge and skill.
-A Diplomate is dedicated to providing exceptional patient care through a voluntary commitment to lifelong learning.
+A diplomate of the American Board of Pediatric Dentistry is a pediatric dentist whose credentials have been verified, who has successfully completed voluntary examinations, and who demonstrates specialized knowledge and skill.
+A diplomate is dedicated to providing exceptional patient care through a voluntary commitment to lifelong learning.

-A Board Candidate who has successfully completed the certification process.
-Diplomate must comply with the Annual Diplomate Renewal fee, have an active license to practice dentistry, submit the annual credentials, and complete the required elements of the Renewal of Certification Process (ROC-P) on an annual basis.
+A Board Candidate who has successfully completed the certification process is a Time-limited diplomate.
+Time-limited diplomates must complete the Annual Diplomate Renewal, including payment of fee, attestation of having a current dental license, and submission of credentials, and complete the required elements of the Renewal of Certification Process (ROC-P) on an annual basis.

-A Board Candidate who applied prior to September 1, 1991, and successfully completed the certification process is an Unlimited Diplomate.
-An Unlimited Diplomate must comply with the Annual Diplomate Renewal fee, have an active license to practice dentistry, and submit their credentials annually to remain active.
+A Board Candidate who applied prior to September 1, 1991, and successfully completed the certification process is an Unlimited diplomate.
+Unlimited diplomates must complete the Annual Diplomate Renewal, including payment of fee, attestation of having a current dental license, and submission of credentials annually to remain active.
 Participation in ROC-P is on a voluntary basis.

-A Diplomate who has completely retired from the practice of dentistry (administration and/or teaching), has been a Diplomate in good standing, and has no pending actions or investigations against any dental licenses may apply for Retired Status.
+A diplomate who has completely retired from the practice of dentistry (administration and/or teaching), has been a diplomate in good standing, and has no pending actions or investigations against any dental licenses may apply for Retired status.
 The “practice of dentistry” is defined here as the clinical practice of dentistry, teaching of dentistry, dental practice ownership where a license to practice dentistry is required, dental practice consulting, or dental administration.